-I knew when I started making my gluten free Creole mustard chicken and tenders that they had to be fried.
+I knew that these gluten free Creole mustard chicken wings and tenders had to be fried.
 I know, I know, some people take offense to fried foods.
-But, I’ve been a south Louisiana girl since the second of my birth, and if my prayers are answered, I’ll be one til I take my last breath, too.
+But, I've been a south Louisiana girl since the second of my birth.
+And, if my prayers are answered, I'll be one til I take my last breath, too.
 Yep.

 So, I fry yum-delicious food sometimes, in honor of the culture that I cherish and soul-love.
 And since I don't fry foods too often, I'm perfectly okay with this.

-Anyway, I seasoned the chicken wings and tenders really well with SP&C and other spices, then I dipped them in a Louisiana hot sauce-filled egg wash.
-Next, I covered them with sifted tapioca flour, which gives them a really nice crunchy texture.
-Finally, I dunked them in a thick, scrumptious Creole mustard sauce and tucked them in the oven to give the sauce the chance to coat the crust with yum-deliciousness.
+Anyway, I seasoned the chicken wings and tenders really well with SP&C and other spices.
+Then, I dipped them in a Louisiana hot sauce-filled egg wash.
+Next, I covered them with sifted tapioca flour.
+And, I fried them in my cast iron skillet.
+So, each one of them ends up with a really nice crunchy texture.
+Finally, I dunked them in a thick, scrumptious Creole mustard sauce.
+And I tucked them in the oven to give the sauce the chance to coat the crust with yum-deliciousness.

 While the gluten free Creole mustard chicken wings and tenders were baking, I mixed the reserved Creole mustard sauce with a few other ingredients.
-This dipping sauce reinforces the sassy Creole mustard flavor, but also lightens the flavor profile enough to cool your palate down some after each bite.
+This dipping sauce reinforces the sassy Creole mustard flavor.
+But, it also lightens the flavor profile enough to cool your palate down some after each bite.

 To be honest, these gluten free chicken wings and tenders came out even better than I imagined.
 To be fair, this is grown-up fare, for those who love and appreciate a whole lot of mustard and spice.
-I think it’s way, way too spicy for kids, so I’m just throwing it out there.
+I think it's way, way too spicy for kids.
+So, please just make this an adults-only recipe.

-But y’all, the wings and tenders are oh soooo tender and juicy on the inside.
-And the tapioca flour crust has just the right amount of crunch that you need to get your gluten free chicken tender and wing fix.
-And the sauce…A 3-mustard combination with enough of a flavor supporting cast to really inject the wings and tenders with a screaming loud ‘wow’ factor.
-And the dipping sauce, it’s literally the stuff my dreams were made of.
+But y'all, the wings and tenders are oh soooo tender and juicy on the inside.
+And, the tapioca flour crust has just the right amount of crunch that you need to get your gluten free chicken tender and wing fix on.
+And the covering sauce, y'all.
+It's a 3-mustard combination that injects the wings and tenders with a screaming loud 'wow' factor.
+And then there's the dipping sauce.
+It's literally the stuff my dreams were made of.
 Yep.